LeijaSa/save-location-details/README.md

 ## Setup

-To run this project npx expo start
+To run this project: npx expo start.

-install expo go to your mobile.
+Install also expo go to your mobile.